 Zekria: Yes, and I stand by what I said.
 As long as some people do not have access to human rights, and are not treated as human beings, we cannot speak about the world as a global village.
 The problem is not at the level of discourse or ideas, but rather that some people and countries do not practice what they preach: it is a discrepancy between people’s ideals and actions.
 Black lives, Afghan lives, Syrian lives, Yemenis lives, all lives matter –but politics, racism and discrimination divide us, and deny some people full equality and humanity.
 The result is what we see are seeing today, in Moria and the Mediterranean and many other places.

 Zekria: I’m very worried about Afghanistan and our people; the current situation is more critical and dangerous than ever before.
 About a year ago, the American government signed a peace agreement with the Taliban, but this was not a peace agreement with the Afghan government or people.
 If real peace comes, and the world wants Afghanistan to be a peaceful place, we will return to our beloved homeland Afghanistan/Khorasan.
 But until that day, I will work hard to create a future for my children in Europe.
 But my dreams are not only about my own family.
 In fact, I consider all of humanity to be my family, and contributing to the happiness of people as the true meaning of life.
-Regarding Wave of Hope, I, therefore, hope that the organisation will continue to grow and that my colleagues from different countries can be waves spreading hope across the word.
-As an organisation, we also hope that the politicians in this world will see our work as a symbol of unity and peace and learn from it.
+Regarding my organisation, I hope that the organisation will continue to grow and that my colleagues from different countries can be waves spreading hope across the word.
+As an organisation, we also hope that the politicians in this world will see our work as a symbol of peace and unity and take lesson.

-Heidi: Despite all of the inhumane practices you have witnessed and experienced, you seem to not have not lost your faith in humanity?
+Heidi: Despite all the inhumane practices you have witnessed and experienced, you don’t seem to have lost your faith in humanity?
 At the very least, you still say you work in the service of humanity, which you refer to as your larger family.
 This language resonates with that of many humanitarian workers and volunteers in Europe, including those I have worked with and researched.
 Yet I think there is a crucial difference.
 Contra the European citizens who seek to assist their ‘fellow human beings’, you and other refugees seeking asylum in today’s Europe cannot take your status as human beings for granted.
-As you and other refugee organisations on Lesvos have made clear, your demands for change and recognition arise –not simply ‘in the name of humanity’– but in response to theviolent denial or withdrawal of humanity.
-As such, you expose both the limits and hypocrisy of European liberalism and human rights talk and the violent exclusions of political communities organised based on xenophobic nationalism (see also Gilroy, 2005; 2019).
+Moreover, as you and other refugees on Lesvos have made very clear, your demands for change and recognition arise, not simply ‘in the name of humanity’, but in response to the violent denial of your humanity.
+As such, you expose the contradictions and limits of European liberalism and human rights talk as well the violent exclusions of political communities organised on the basis of xenophobic nationalism (see also Gilroy, 2005; 2019).
 Perhaps a parallel can be drawn to the anti-colonial thinker Frantz Fanon, whose humanism was radical and insurgent, yet still profoundly optimistic?